 YouTube is the new global frontier.
 We live in a time where it is somehow publicly acceptable to declare that you developed your political views from a playlist of SJW-bashing videos or compilations of “X publicly humiliates Feminist Volume 10”.
 It is from stumbling upon these strange, concerning, and somehow earnest volumes that I discovered the work of Jordan B. Peterson.

-I have been a recent casual fan of the Chapo Trap House podcast and admittedly learned of Peterson when he was introduced as a Canadian psychologist whose persona and voice ostensibly resembled that of a combination of Darkwing Duck and Kermit the Frog.
+I had been a listener (through mostly morbid curiosity) of the Chapo Trap House podcast and admittedly learned of Peterson as a Canadian psychologist whose persona and voice resembled that of a combination of Darkwing Duck and Kermit the Frog.
 My interest in understanding the “other” point of view has occasionally gotten the better of me.
-This case was no exception: A single search led me into a whirlwind of videos with audacious and haughty titles such as “Liberal professor tries to bait Jordan Peterson, fails miserably”, “Leftist Host SNAPS At Jordan Peterson, Instantly Regret It”, “Jordan Peterson Debunks White Privilege”, among others.
-After I had spent a long enough amount of time staring into the abyss of what was clearly an intelligent man with a hellbent agenda, I came to conclude that a certain type of individual was being appealed to in a way that felt both familiar but also disturbingly refreshing.
+This case was no exception: A single search led me into a whirlwind of videos with bombastic and haughty titles such as “Liberal professor tries to bait Jordan Peterson, fails miserably”, “Leftist Host SNAPS At Jordan Peterson, Instantly Regret It”, and “Jordan Peterson Debunks White Privilege”, among others.
+After I had spent a long enough amount of time staring into the abyss of what was clearly an articulate man with a hellbent agenda, I came to conclude that a certain type of individual was being appealed to in a way that felt both familiar but also disturbingly refreshing.

 In an age where steps towards equality feel like oppression for the privileged, Jordan Peterson provides “objective”, “rational”, and “common sense” explanations of social phenomenon.
-His credentials in the very narrow field of clinical psychology give him the cover to follow in the lineage of phrenology or “scientific racism” to pathologize these attempts towards justice as irrational and fascist.
-Ultimately his attempts at being objective are a smokescreen for white identity politics, convincing men and white men in particular that pride is their birthright and that all problems can be solved simply if you work hard enough.
+His credentials in the very narrow field of clinical psychology give him the cover to follow in the lineage of phrenology or “scientific racism” to pathologize attempts towards some modicum of justice as irrational and "fascist".
+Ultimately his attempts at being objective are a smokescreen for white identity politics, convincing white men in particular that pride is their birthright and that all problems can be solved if you simply work hard enough.

 Peterson’s contemporaries ought to be concerning enough on their own.
-The Youtube faction of Sargon of Akkad, Milo Yiannapoulous, and Ben Shapiro largely consists of individuals who don’t necessarily identify with the alt-right but are celebrated for achieving a platform by speaking “in common sense”.
+The Youtube faction of Sargon of Akkad, Milo Yiannapoulous, and Ben Shapiro largely comprise individuals who don’t necessarily identify with the alt-right but are celebrated for achieving a platform by speaking “in common sense”.
 Their claims to fame cannot be ignored: their “quasi-media” has collectively gained hundreds of thousands to several millions of views and their Patreons provide them an income that surpasses any regular day job.
-Peterson is no exception, as his Patreon currently produces 4x the amount of income he makes at his institution.
+Peterson is no exception, as his Patreon currently produces 4x the amount of income he makes through his position at his academic institution.

 Additionally, the lack of similar fervor amongst leftists in mobilizing online in the same way Peterson’s cohort does presents additional problems for those focused on social justice.
-The focus on language in particular provides a tangent for members of the alt-right to latch onto and detract from authentic change, resulting in a cycle of mockery and contempt from those who refuse to see trans individuals as humans with agency.
+The focus on language in particular is the tangent members of the alt-right latch onto and use to detract from any attempts towards authentic change, resulting in a cycle of mockery and contempt from those who refuse to see trans individuals as humans with agency.
 Protests on the ground enable the respectability politics necessary for those in the center to look at those taking action as being “too radical” and in opposition to free speech that supposedly can’t hurt anyone.
 Protests outside Grant Hall at Queen’s University in anticipation of Peteron’s arrival incurred the destruction of property; this lead to comparisons to “barbarians” in the same way that protesters in Occupy Wall Street or Black Lives Matter or even Colin Kaepernick are criticized for the means by which they express dissent.

 Ironically, it is Peterson’s inability to stay accountable to his own actions that resulted in many of these protests occurring in the first place, as he is documented for going as far as to blaming legislators putting bills like C-16 on the docket rather than questioning his own assumptions about the ethics of respecting trans people.
 Direct action has become less reasonable than seeking to maintain the status quo.
 Contradiction in tradition is the underlying theme in Peterson’s facade of decorum and objectivity.

-His calm demeanor as a contradictory weapon of presentation is most evident when you look at the actual content of his videos and writing.
-His work could be characterized as an odd combination of self-help, criticism of political correctness, Jungian archetypes, the essentialism/necessity of hierarchies, and “New Conservatism”.
-Some of Peterson’s most famous videos are about the benefits of cleaning up your room, surely not something that was taught as part of his doctorate in clinical psychology.
+His calm demeanor as a fallacious weapon of presentation is most evident when you look at the actual content of his videos and writing.
+His work could be characterized as an odd combination of generic self-help advice, criticism of political correctness without ever defining what that means, Jungian archetypes, the essentialism/necessity of hierarchies, and “New Conservatism”.
+Some of Peterson’s most famous videos are about the benefits of cleaning up your room, surely not something that was taught as part of formulating a differential diagnosis during his doctorate in clinical psychology.
 The way that his claims remain fairly innocuous is by Peterson claiming objectivity.
 He is not explicit when it comes to discussing nationalism or espousing the right for “white to be right”.
 However, his insistence on a colorblind interpretation of anthropology and philosophy in general presents no basis of objectivity nor scientific justification.